 Farmers Insurance Visa Card

-This is another fee-free credit card with strong benefits, and it doesn’t matter where you live.
+This is another fee-free credit card with substantial advantages, and it doesn’t matter where you live.
 You earn points on each purchase you make.
 You can then redeem the points for statement credits, travel, gift cards, and more.
-Another major benefit of this Comenity card is the 0% APR for the first 12 months, after which rates run between 13.99% and 20.99%.
+Another major benefit of this Comenity card is the 0% APR for the first 12 months.
+Thereafter, the rates range from 13.99% to 20.99%.

 So, how do you earn points?
 You get 3 points for each $1 spent on Farmers products, gas, or home improvement.
 Plus, you get 1 point per dollar spent on all other purchases.
 Points never expire, and there’s no maximum to how much you can earn.

-It’s also a good option if you tend to carry a small balance from time to time because you won’t be charged interest for the first year.
-Just be sure to pay off your debt in its entirety before your introductory period is up; otherwise, your balance will be subject to a potentially high interest rate.
+The first year is interest-free, so it’s a viable option if you carry a small balance from time to time.
+Just be sure to pay off your debt in its entirety before your introductory period is up.
+Otherwise, your balance will be subject to a potentially high interest rate.